 Section 7.
 Final action on both a petition for charter as well as the recall of a charter shall in every case be a prerogative of the Board of Directors.

 Section 8.
 The Executive Director with support of the Board of Directors may, in its discretion, make or modify contracts for furnishing the official emblem, engraving and embossing membership certificates, etc., subject to such regulations as may be adopted by the National Convention.
-The Board may also adopt a design for official stationery to be supplied to the individual Circles at reasonable prices.

 Section 10.
 Indemnification.
-The Society shall indemnify any current or former National Officer, Director or member of the National Advisory Council of the Society against judgments, penalties, fines, settlements, costs and reasonable expenses, including attorneys’ fees, actually incurred by such person in connection with any proceeding or claim against such person by reason of the fact that such person is or was a National Officer, Director or member of the National Advisory Council of the Society, if:
+The Society shall indemnify any current or former National Officer, Director, or member of the National Advisory Council of the Society against judgments, penalties, fines, settlements, costs, and reasonable expenses, including attorneys’ fees, actually incurred by such person in connection with any proceeding or claim against such person by reason of the fact that such person is or was a National Officer, Director, or member of the National Advisory Council of the Society, if:

 a.
 Such person conducted himself or herself in good faith; and